scande3/plm-demo/README.md

 that broader and narrower context along with the alternative labels.
 Beyond the clarity on what a term means, it can lead a user to make more specific selections as they see what narrower options of their condition are available.

-Unfortunately, beyond being a bit rough, the interface is designed for use by staff over the general public.
-It would take a redesign to make it less imposing and more clear on its operation.
-Just a proof of concept of the idea.
+Unfortunately, beyond being a bit rough, the interface is designed for use by staff rather than the general public.
+It does need some UI work to be adapted to a form that would require less familiarity with the system.

 ### Geographic Parsing

 #### My Implementation

 Just as it was the easiest to show off, quick usage of a ruby gem I had developed to parse strings for geographic data and then display where people are on a map in the search results.
+This allows one to potentially visualize where certain conditions are centered (after having already faceted on a condition).

 ## Try It Out